SolarArbiter/solarforecastarbiter-api/README.md

 # Solar Forecast Arbiter Dashboard
-Currently just a simple tornado web server to demo the dashboard layout/design and get feedback.
-Contains dead links and buttons to assets that have not yet been discussed.
-The data and figures presented should be considered as placeholders and not representative of the intended final product.

-Development dashboard hosted at [https://dev-dashboard.solarforecastarbiter.org/tep](https://dev-dashboard.solarforecastarbiter.org/tep).
+The front end [Flask](http://flask.pocoo.org/) application for the Solar Forecast Arbiter.

 ### Usage/ Installation

-#### Local
+Currently the dashboard is hardcoded to utilize a local development api instance.
+These instructions will guide you through running it locally.

+- Install the [Solar Forecast Arbiter API](https://github.com/SolarArbiter/solarforecastarbiter-api) and run it with the `SFA_API_STATIC_DATA=true` option and `port` set to 5000.

-Install requirements with `pip install -r requirements.txt`
+- Install dashboard with `pip install -e .`

-Run the script with `python sfa_dash/serve.py`
+- Run the script with `python sfa_dash/serve.py`

-Open [http://localhost:8080/tep](http://localhost:8080/tep) in a browser to view the dashboard.
+- Open [http://localhost:8080/](http://localhost:8080/) in a browser to view the dashboard.

 ### Template Layout